sdwyersec/COMP2110-Home-Automation-Dashboard/README.md

 ### Device Controller Widget
 A device-controller that displays the current status of a specific smart device and allows the user to toggle it on or off.
 It fetches device data from the server using the device ID and updates the status with an API call.
 The user must be logged in to interact with the device.
 Features a drop down menu which allows the user to select which widget they want to control.
 ### Device Sensor Control Widget
-A device-sensor-control-widget that allows users to create new smart devices or sensors by submitting a form.
-It supports both device and sensor creation with customisable labels, types, and location IDs.
-The form sends data to the backend using an API call.
-Displays success or error messages based on server response.
+A device-sensor-control-widget that allows users to create new devices or sensors by submitting a form.
+It supports both device and sensor creation with customisable labels, types, and locations.
+It fetches available locations from the backend and sends the form data to either the /home/devices or /home/sensors API endpoint using a bearer token stored in localStorage.
 Requires valid login token to function properly.
 ### Home Overview Widget
 A home-overview-widget that displays all smart devices and sensors grouped by location.
 It fetches data from the server and organises items into lists based on their assigned location.
 Useful for quickly visualising the state of a smart home setup in one view.
 ### UI Design + Carousel